Bill Haydon: Background

 Bill Haydon, with his easy charm and strong social connections, bears a close resemblance to real-life double agent Kim Philby whose defection to the USSR in 1963, and the consequent compromising of British agents, was a factor in the 1964 termination of Le Carré's own career in the SIS.
 Philby, along with Guy Burgess, Donald Maclean, Anthony Blunt, and John Cairncross, was part of a group of Soviet moles in Britain which later came to be known as the Cambridge Five.
 While in an earlier draft of the novel, there were reportedly greater similarities to Anthony Blunt, the final character is closely aligned with Philby.

 According to Le Carré, Philby's career illustrates the "capacity of the British ruling class for reluctant betrayal and polite self-preservation," and that the British secret services are "microcosms of the British condition, of our social attitudes and vanities.
 In describing Philby, Le Carre wrote that "to the very end, he expected and received the indulgence owing to his moderation, good breeding and boyish, flirtatious charm."
 American film theorist David Bordwell notes that the description might be applied to Haydon as well.

 The novel is set against a period of waning British influence on the world stage, with USA and USSR emerging as the dominant superpowers, albeit with conflicting ideologies.
 This forms the basis for Haydon's betrayal.
 He claims that, although he was recruited by Soviet intelligence at university in the 1930s, he only became a serious agent for them following the Suez crisis when it became clear to him that Britain was no longer a world power and, in his view, was subservient to America.
 This perceived inferiority leads to Haydon developing a deep hatred for America, resolving him to damage them as much as possible by spying for the Soviets.

 Portrayals

 Haydon was played by Ian Richardson in the 1979 BBC television serial based on the novel.
 In the 1988 BBC Radio 4 series, he was played by Edward de Souza.
 In the 2011 film adaptation, he was played by Colin Firth.
 In the 2011 Radio 4 series, The Complete Smiley, he was portrayed by Michael Feast.

+In other media

+The name Bill Haydon is also given to the character of an intelligence officer in Éric Rochant's 1994 thriller Les Patriotes, played by Bernard Le Coq.
+Rochant has spoken of Le Carré's influence on his own work.